Every entrepreneur is a risk-taker.

-However, as risks get more complicated, and you actually have something to lose, it’s good to have a risk management platform which can help you plan and take more calculated risks instead.
+However, as risks get more complicated, and you actually have something to lose, it’s good to have a risk management platform that can help you plan and take more calculated risks instead.

 Whatever app you start building, it’s vital to proceed with competitor analysis first:

 - see what’s already on the market;

 - what you can do to make your app work for you.

 Analyse the market before you create a risk management platform

 There are several successful risk management platforms and websites out there that you can look into and learn from:

 Each of these websites focuses on its own industry.
 The reason for that is because there are risks everywhere and so regardless of your risk management platform choice, you’ll definitely fit in.